-Syntax Description terval between hello BPDUs sent by root switch configuration messages.
-The nge is 1 to 10 seconds.
-Defaults The default is 2 seconds.
-Command Modes Global configuration Command History Release Modification 12.2(40)EX1 This command was introduced.
-Usage Guidelines After you set the spanning-tree mst max-age seconds global configuration command, if a switch does not receive BPDUs from the root switch within the specified interval, the switch recomputes the spanning-tree topology.
+Syntax Description nterval between hello BPDUs sent by root switch configuration messages.
+The ange is 1 to 10 seconds.
+Defaults The default is 2 seconds Command Modes Global configuration Command History Release Modification 12.2(40)EX1 This command was introduced.
+Usage Guidelines After you set the spanning-tree mst max-age seconds global configuration command, if a swi not receive BPDUs from the root switch within the specified interval, the switch recomputes the spanning-tree topology.
 The max-age setting must be greater than the hello-time setting.
-Changing the spanning-tree mst hello-time command affects all spanning-tree instances.
-Examples This example shows how to set the spanning-tree hello time to 3 seconds for all multiple spanning-tree (MST) instances: Switch(config)# spanning-tree mst hello-time 3 You can verify your setting ng by entering the show spanning-tree mst privileged EXEC command.
-Related Commands Command Description show spanning-tree mst Displays MST information. spanning-tree mst forward-time Sets the forward-delay time for all MST instances. spanning-tree mst max- age Sets the interval between messages that the spanning tree receives from the root switch. spanning-tree mst max- hops Sets the number of hops in a region before the BPDU is discarded. spanning-titt mot max. sets the number of hops in a region before the Bi Do is discalded.
+Changing the spanning . tree mst hello-time command affects all spanning-tree instances.
+Examples This example shows how to set the spanning-tree hello time to 3 seconds for all multiple spanning-tree (MST) instances: Switch(config)# spanning-tree mst hello-time 3 You can verify your sett ing by entering the show spanning-tree mst privileged EXEC command.
+Related Commands Command Description show spanning-tree ma st Displays MST information. spanning-tree mst forward-time Sets the forward-delay time for all MST instances. spanning-tree mst max c-age Sets the interval between messages that the spanning tree receives from the root switch. spanning-tree mst may schops Sets the number of hops in a region before the BPDU is discarded.